Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Mint

 The creation of new coins.
 Minting is the opposite of burning.
-The ODISEO protocol burns ODIS to mint ODISEO stablecoins and vice versa.
+The ODISEO protocol is minting new ODIS tokens when new Assetss own by SPV Legal Entity are listed on ODISEO Network and burns ODIS when assetss are sold outside of the Network (This exit strategy must be allowed for good of all parties).

 ## Miss